prestonfrasch/story-server/README.md

 ### 3️⃣ Launch the Chainlit App
-Run the interactive storytelling app with:
+Run the interactive storytelling app from the story-server-main 📂 folder with:
 ```bash
 chainlit run app.py
 ```